Miami metropolitan area: Education

 In 2005, 82% of people 25 years and over had at least graduated from high school and 28% had a bachelor's degree or higher.
 Among people 16 to 19 years old, 7% were dropouts; they were not enrolled in school and had not graduated from high school.
 The total school enrollment in the Miami metro area was 1.4 million in 2005.
 Nursery school and kindergarten enrollment was 170,000 and elementary or high school enrollment was 879,000.
 College or graduate school enrollment was 354,000.

 Transportation

 Roads

-The Miami metropolitan area is served by five interstate highways operated by the Florida Department of Transportation (FDOT) in conjunction with local agencies.
-Interstate 95 (I-95) runs north to south along the coast, ending just south of Downtown Miami at South Dixie Highway (US 1).
+The Miami metropolitan area is served by five interstate highways operated by the Florida Department of Transportation in conjunction with local agencies.
+I-95 runs north to south along the coast, ending just south of Downtown Miami at South Dixie Highway (US 1).
 I-75 runs east to west, turning south in western Broward County and connecting suburban north Miami-Dade to Naples on the Southwest Coast via Alligator Alley, which transverses the Florida Everglades before turning north.
 I-595 connects the Broward coast and Downtown Fort Lauderdale to I-75 and Alligator Alley.
 In Miami, I-195 and I-395 relay the main I-95 route east to Biscayne Boulevard (US 1) and Miami Beach across Biscayne Bay via the Julia Tuttle and MacArthur causeways.